ftrchau/futu-api-demo-ronson/README.md

 * Go to https://www.futunn.com/download/OpenAPI?lang=zh-CN, and download FutuOpenD (OpenAPI下载 -> FutuOpenD)
 * Unzip the previous downloaded file
 * Go inside to the folder FutuOpenD_6.6.3108_NN_Windows, and update FutuOpenD.xml
 * Open cmd.
-Go inside to the folder FutuOpenD_6.6.3108_NN_Windows.
+CD to the folder FutuOpenD_6.6.3108_NN_Windows.
 The folder should contains the FutuOpenD.xml and FutuOpenD.exe.
 * Run FutuOpenD.exe
 * Then open in browser http://localhost:8080/
 * Click 获取股票快照 button.
 Result should be returned.